 For filmmakers there is nothing new to remote working.
 Lacking plush offices has always meant that a filmmaker’s office is more likely to be a back-pack and coffee shop.
 As the global viral pandemic shuts down travel and coffee shops, many unfamiliar with remote working will be staying at home.

-Remote working is a whole new cultural experience.
+Remote working is a whole new cultural experience, though there are platforms to help you with it.
 You may have had a day or two WFH and enjoyed it.
 But after a week I am 100% sure that the novelty will have worn off.
 And after a month my guess is you will go stark raving mad.
 Unless, of course, you follow our remote working toolkit.

 Remote working toolkit